scriptotek/lc-spreadsheets/_episodes/01-format-data.md

 >
 > 1. First [download the data](../data/training_attendance.xlsx)
 > 2. Open up the data in a spreadsheet program
-> 1. You can see that there are three tabs.
+> 1. You can see that there are two tabs.
 Various people have recorded training attendance statistics over 2016 and 2017, and they have kept track of the data in their own way.
-Now you're being asked to evaluate the training programme and you want to be able to start doing statistics with the data.
+Now you're being asked to evaluate the training programme and you want to be able to start working with the data.
-> 1. With the person next to you, work on the messy data so that a computer will be able to understand it.
+> 1. With the person next to you, work on the messy data so that there is only
+  one value per column and all the values are formatted so they look the same.
   Clean up the 2016 and 2017 tabs, and put them all together in one spreadsheet.
+  We have made a "Solutions sheet" with all the columns titles ready-made to help
+  you get going - paste in the data there and refine it, do not change the original sheets!
 > 1. After you go through this exercise, we'll discuss as a group what you think was wrong with this data and how you fixed it.
 {: .challenge}